IanTerzo/Squads/README.md

 ```

 ## Contributing
-If you want to contribute a new feature or a big change, please start a discussion so we can plan its implementation.
-For small fixes, pull requests are directly accepted.
-If you don't know what to contribute see the [todos](https://github.com/IanTerzo/Squads/blob/master/TODO.md), to claim one, add it to the in-progress tab with your name.
+If you want to contribute with a big change or a major feature, please start a discussion so we can plan its implementation.
+For smaller features and bug fixes, pull requests are directly accepted.
+If you don't know what to contribute see the [todos](https://github.com/IanTerzo/Squads/blob/master/TODO.md).

 Feature or improvement ideas are very welcome, feel free to share them in the discussions page.

 ## Preview

 ![squads](https://github.com/IanTerzo/Squads/blob/master/images/preview4.png?raw=true)